105 Report Card Comments to Use and AdaptAll Posts

 And while no one at your school knows your students better than you do, writing valuable report card comments for each of them can be a huge challenge.

-That’s why we created a list of 105 sample report card comments to help you find ideas, inspiration, and insights while writing your own assessments.
+That’s why we created a list of 105 sample report card comments — starters to help you find ideas, inspiration, and insights while writing your own report cards.

 The 105 report card comments in this list will help you: